Pop. Culture. Illustrated.

 fEATURED

-10 Animated Films of the 1990s That Found Their Audience and Became Cult Classics
+10 ’90s Animated Films That Became Cult Classics

 Rise of Manga in the West: How Japanese Comics Took Over

 The rise of manga in the West didn’t happen overnight.
 For many years, manga existed just outside the Western mainstream, visible mainly to dedicated fans who knew where to look.
 However, that reality has changed dramatically.
-Today, manga outsells American comic books in many markets, fills library shelves, dominates convention floors, and fuels some of […]
+Today, manga outsells American […]

 Animation